 Further reading How to Start Using MSP360 Backup with Microsoft Azure

-When creating a backup in a Standard class storage, the user has to select a replication level: that is, the number of copies of data which should be created and where they should be stored, physically.
+When creating a backup in Standard class storage, the user has to select a replication level: that is, the number of copies of data that should be created and where they should be stored, physically.
 Several copies stored in different facilities are less likely to be affected by any kind of disaster.
 The following levels are available:

 - Locally Redundant Storage (LRS) - three copies within a single facility; provided at a discount;

-- Zone-Redundant Storage (ZRS) - three copies across multiple datacenters or across regions;
+- Zone-Redundant Storage (ZRS) - three copies across multiple data centers or across regions;

 - Geo-Redundant Storage (GRS) - six copies in two different regions; the price is higher than for ZRS;